Consideration of Deferred Action for Childhood Arrivals (DACA)

 If you are an attorney or accredited representative, creating a USCIS online account will allow you to manage all of your clients’ DACA requests in one place.
-USCIS will continue processing your DACA request even if you choose not to access your USCIS online account.
+We will continue processing your DACA request even if you choose not to access your USCIS online account.
 You will continue to receive notifications and updates about your case by mail through the U.S. Postal Service.

 Note for Attorneys and Accredited Representatives: You should have only one USCIS online representative account.
-When you receive an Account Acceptance Notice for a paper form filed at a USCIS Lockbox on behalf of your client, please ensure that you enter the same personal information that you provided on the Form G-28 submitted with your client’s original application, petition, or request.
+When you receive an Account Acceptance Notice for a paper form filed at a USCIS Lockbox on behalf of your client, please ensure that you enter the same personal information that you provided on the Form G-28 submitted with your client’s original application, petition or request.
 If the information you use to access your online representative account does not match the information you provided on the Form G-28, you may be unable to access your client’s case.

 Visit an Application Support Center (ASC) for biometric services.

 You can check the status of your case on Case Status Online or by logging into your USCIS online account.

 There are very limited fee exemptions available.
 Your request for a fee exemption must be filed and favorably adjudicated before you file your DACA request without a fee.
 In order to be considered for a fee exemption, you must submit a letter and supporting documentation to USCIS demonstrating that you meet one of the following conditions: